Instructor: | Professor T. DeDonno | Semester | Spring 2025 | |

 Class Site : | https://cim.saddleback.edu/cimp7b | Room # | Online | |

-The brief 10th edition is the recommended version, it is less expensive than the most recent 11th or 12th edition.
-For cimp7a and cimp7b you have no reason to buy the 11th edition or a comprehensive textbook.
 The comprehensive version is the brief version with additional chapters.
-If you want a hard copy of a large Java textbook you can look into buying a used version of the Comprehensive version.
-If money is not an issue you can always buy the latest comprehensive 12th edition.
+If you want a hard copy of a large Java textbook, you can buy a used version of the Comprehensive version.

 Optional you may purchase Pearson Online content which includes the 10th edition of the textbook and video notes:

-Revel on-line 10th edition option cost $85, the current link is for 1/15/2020 to 12/29/2020 includes Online textbook access, video notes, and tutorials.
-This should provide an adequate background to complete the assignments.
+Pearson 12th edition, looseleaf for $46; Rental $36; Revel 14-day access, revel includes Online textbook access, video notes, and tutorials.
+This should provide adequate background to complete the assignments.
 Canvas does have a full set of webcasts and videos for completing the course.

 Optional if you want the most recent edition you may buy the more expensive 11th edition instead.
-In general, the author has been very good at adding new Java features to his textbook.
-However, as a language matures, they have a tendency to add new capacities/features which just results in language bloat.
+The author has been very good at adding new Java features to his textbook.
+However, as a language matures, they tend to add new capacities/features which results in language bloat.
 Language bloat occurs when a language has features that overlap previous capabilities and are seldom used.

 (Most Update to, but more expensive) Intro to Java (brief -Online amazon $53/$130 New) ., 11th edition Y. Daniel Laing (Author) ISBN-13: 978-0134611037 ISBN-10: 0134611039, March/2017.